osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 There are two methods for making CVMFS available in your container: [enabling cvmfsexec](#adding-cvmfs-using-cvmfsexec), or [bind-mounting CVMFS from the host](#adding-cvmfs-via-bind-mount).
-Bind-mounting CVMFS will require CVMFS to be installed on the host first, but the container will need fewer privileges.
+Bind-mounting CVMFS will require CVMFS to be installed on the host first, but the container will not need to attach `/dev/fuse` from the host.

 ### Adding CVMFS using cvmfsexec